 Nothing says, “I have good taste, but I also like to party” like a proper cheeseboard.
-Sure, we’ve all picked up whatever-looks-good last minute from the Whole Foods or Trader Joe’s cheese section (no judgment – the love for TJ’s Honey Jalepeño Chevre is real), but if you’re ready for a deeper, cheesier cut, venture past your grocery store this year before plating your holiday party cheese and charcuterie.
+Sure, we’ve all picked up whatever looks good last minute from the Whole Foods or Trader Joe’s cheese section (no judgment – the love for TJ’s Honey Jalapeño Chevre is real), but if you’re ready for a deeper, cheesier cut, venture through or past your grocery store before plating your party cheese and charcuterie.

 Our recommendation: Derby with sage.
 Nutty, herbaceous, and (dare we say?) festive.

 Okay, we just told you to branch outside of your grocery store, but this is special.
-The iconic New York City cheese shop Murray’s recently partnered with Kroger to put Murray’s-curated cheese kiosks inside groceries across the U.S. – andd that includes nine Fry’s locations in Metro Phoenix.
+The iconic New York City cheese shop Murray’s partnered with Kroger — i.e. Fry's — to put Murray’s-curated cheese kiosks inside groceries across the U.S. – and that includes about 14 Fry’s locations across greater Phoenix.
 Overwhelmed by the variety?
 The cheese-savvy folks behind the counter will point you in the right direction.

-Our recommendation: Goat cheese from Chile Acres.
+Our recommendation: Goat cheese from Chile Acre Farm.
 Tangy, soft, and uniquely Arizonan.

 No cheese counter here, but it’s worthwhile to check out the goods of some of Arizona’s local cheese makers on Saturday mornings vending at the Open Air Market at the Phoenix Public Market.
 You can get a fresh selection from Fiscalini Cheese Company, or just peruse the market for other cheeses and needed items for your charcuterie board.
 Many of the other Phoenix-area farmers markets carry local cheeses as well.